Fred-org/FRED-docs/source/Control/Material Definition.rst

         Elemental composition of the material given as a list the short names of the elements.
 For instance, for water it would be [H,O].

     fractions = [`frac_1,frac_2,...`]
         Relative number fraction of elements given in the composition.
-For instance for water it would be [0.667,0.333].
+Values are in percentage.
+For instance for water it would be [66.7,33.3].

     weights = [`frac_1,frac_2,...`]
         Relative weight fraction of elements given in the composition.
-For instance for water it would be [0.112,0.888].
+Values are in percentage.
+For instance for water it would be [11.2,88.8].

 To define a material based on other material, simply define: